matthewhirschey/holiday-circuit-playground/projects/day-13-north-pole-weather/README.md

 2. **Connect the AM2301B:**
    - Red wire → Breadboard's + rail
    - Black wire → Breadboard's - rail
-   - White wire → Empty row on breadboard
+   - Yellow wire → Connect to CPX SCL (use A2 pin)
-   - Connect jumper from white wire's row to CPX pin A1
+   - White wire → Connect to CPX SDA (use A1 pin)

 ## 💻 Software Setup